 Associate Professor of Music

-As an Indian-American composer, Asha Srinivasan draws from her Western musical training and her Indian heritage to create her compositional language.
-Her music has been presented at various national and international venues including SEAMUS, ICMC, June in Buffalo, SCI, and the National Flute Convention.
-She won the Ruam Samai award at the 2011 Thailand International Composition Festival for Dviraag (flute and cello) and she was selected for the 2012 Mizzou New Music Summer Festival, where Svara-lila (chamber orchestra) was premiered by Alarm Will Sound.
+Indian-American composer Asha Srinivasan draws from her Western musical training and her Indian heritage to create her compositional language.
+Her music has been presented at various venues including SEAMUS, ICMC, June in Buffalo, SCI, and the National Flute Convention.
+Her work Dviraag was awarded at the 2011 Thailand International Composition Festival and won the Flute New Music Consortium competition in 2015.
+In 2012, Alarm Will Sound premiered Svara-lila at the Mizzou International Composers Festival.
 She has also won national commissioning competitions, including the BMI Foundation's Women's Music Commission and the Flute/Cello Commissioning Circle.
-Other honors include: multiple ASCAPlus Awards, the Walsum prize for Kalpitha (string quartet), and the Prix d'Eté 2nd prize for Alone, Dancing (flute and electronics).
-Her works have been recorded on Ablaze Records, Beauport Classical, and Mark Records.
-Her studies include: D.M.A. in Composition at University of Maryland, College Park; M.Mus. in Computer Music Composition and Music Theory Pedagogy at the Peabody Conservatory, and B.A. at Goucher College.
+Other honors include: the Walsum prize for Kalpitha, the Prix d'Été 2nd prize for Alone, Dancing, and multiple ASCAPlus Awards.
+Her works have been released on CD by Ablaze Records, Mark Records, Beauport Classical, and SEAMUS CD Series (vol. 22).
+In 2012, she co-hosted the SEAMUS national conference at Lawrence University.
+Her studies include: D.M.A.
+Composition at University of Maryland, College Park; M.Mus.
+Computer Music Composition and Music Theory Pedagogy at the Peabody Conservatory, and B.A. at Goucher College.
+Ms. Srinivasan is currently an Associate Professor of Music at Lawrence University and recently she joined the board of the American Composers Forum.
+More details at www.twocomposers.org.

 Contact by e-mail: firstname.lastname@example.org